domoticsduino/openhab4-ui2files/README.md

 This tool is writter in **PHP 8** and can be run as a docker container in Windows, using runme.bat.
 Otherwise you could run by yourself using a local **PHP 8** installation

-It generate things and items files, reading bridges, things, channels, links, location, equipments, groups, points and items from OpenHAB 4 configuration using API Rest.
+It generate things and items files and partial services.cfg file, reading bridges, things, channels, links, location, equipments, groups, points, items and addons from OpenHAB 4 configuration using API Rest.

 - .things files (bridges, things and channels) will be generated in *output_folder*/things
 - .items files (locations, equipments, groups, points, items and links) will be generated in *output_folder*/items

-In the *output_folder* there are other 2 files
+- addons.cfg.append (content must be added to the original addons.cfg file) will be generated in *output_folder*/services.

-- 98_addons.txt: list of installed addons as a reference
+In the *output_folder* there is 1 file

-- 99_addonsconfig.txt: config variables for installed addons
+- XX_addonsconfig.txt: config variables for installed addons as simple reference

 ## Usage